-The Mayor and City Council has established targeted areas for development or redevelopment.
+The Mayor and City Council haves established targeted areas for development or redevelopment.
 These targeted areas were defined to help inform investors of 'where' development and redevelopment is most desired.
-Incentive requests may be considered for projects outside of these targeted areas.
+While incentive requests may be considered for projects outside of these targeted areas, these are identified as the City's priority locations.

 Summaries of each geographic area and map can be found in the following section.